appbricks/cloud-builder-cli/README.md

 ### Configuring Cloud Accounts

 Before you can begin launching your cloud targets you need to make sure the CLI is configured with your public cloud credentials.
-Each public cloud has its own specific credential
+Each public cloud has its own specific credential attributes that need to be provided.

 * To list the available public clouds that can be configured run the following.